matteofigus/katacoda_scenarios/aws-cloudformation-tools/step2.md

 AWS CloudFormation Template Builder can be installed using snap:
 `snap install cfn-skeleton`{{execute}}

+*Mac user?
+You can install as Go binary too!*

 ## Step 2: Try it

 Now you can see the available commands by typing: